Keynote speakers

 Professor Sedat GümüÅŸ is Associate Head (Internationalisation and Community Engagement) at The Education University of Hong Kong and Acting Director of the APCLC.
 A leading scholar in educational leadership, he has published over 70 works and led major international research projects on school leadership and equity.
 He received the Friedrich Wilhelm Bessel Research Award (2025) and was named among Stanford University’s Top 2% Scientists (2024).
 In 2025, ScholarGPS ranked him 15th globally in leadership research.

-Associate Co-Director, Academy for Educational Development and Innovation (AEDI)
+Associate Co-Director Academy for Educational Development and Innovation (AEDI)

-Assistant Professor, Department of Education Policy and Leadership (EPL)
+Assistant Professor Department of Education Policy and Leadership (EPL)

 Dr Maxwell Chun-Sing HO